open-resources/physics_bank/content/public/021.Circuits/Resistance/OSUPv2p10_06/OSUPv2p10_06.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Resistors in a Lab
-      name: Emilia
+        name: Ahmed
-    have: larger
+      have: smaller
-    want: smaller
+      want: larger
       part1:
         ans1:
           value: Connect multiple resistors in parallel
         ans2:
           value: Connect multiple resistors in series
         ans3:
           value: It is not possible to achieve the desired resistance
 ---
 # {{ params.vars.title }}
 Suppose {{ params.vars.name }} is doing a physics lab that asks them to put a resistor into a circuit, but all the resistors supplied have a {{ params.have }} resistance than the requested value.